Blue Theme Orange Theme Green Theme Red Theme

 }

-By passing the current Form 1 object to Form 2 in this manner, Form 2 may directly access any property in Form 1 instance to include each of the labels that will be populated through Form 2.
-This will allow communication between the two forms without the definition an delegates or events used to handle that communication.
+By passing the current Form 1 object to Form 2 in this manner, Form 2 may directly access any property in the Form 1 instance to include each of the labels that will be populated through Form 2.
+This will allow communication between the two forms without the definition of delegates or events used to handle that communication.

-The entire body of code contained in this class is as follows:
+The entire body of code contained in this class is as follows.

 using System;